project-alice-assistant/ProjectAliceSkills/PublishedModules/Psychokiller1888/Wikipedia/README.md

 ### Description
 Allows one to find informations about a topic on wikipedia

-- Version: 1.34
+- Version: 1.35
 - Author: Psychokiller1888
+- Maintainers:
-- Maintainers: Jierka
+    - Jierka
+    - maxbachmann
-- Alice minimum version: 0.10
+- Alice minimum version: 0.12
 - Conditions:
   - en
   - fr